Universality of dilute solutions of ring polymers in the thermal crossover region between $\theta$ and athermal solvents: Universal static properties

-To investigate the effect of solvent quality on the mean stretch along the $x$-axis, $X$, and the radius of gyration, $R_g$, we have systematically increased the solvent quality parameter, $z$, and calculated the ratio $X/2R_g$ for both rings and linear chains.
-Additionally, the ratio of mean stretch, $X_R/X_L$, of ring to linear (where, $X_R$ and $X_L$ are the respective mean stretch of a ring and linear chain along $x$-axis) is also investigated as a function of $z$.
-As discussed in greater detail below, since the solvent quality $z$ is dependent on chain length $N_b$, the value of the parameter $z^*$ for different chain lengths is adjusted such that $z$ is kept constant for a particular solvent quality in the crossover regime.
-In case of $\theta$-solvents, since $z=0$, simulations for different chain lengths are carried out with $z^*=0$.
-The universal values of the ratio $X/2R_g$ and $X_R/X_L$ are evaluated in the limit of infinite chain length by progressively increasing $N_b$ and extrapolating the values of these quantities to $N_b \rightarrow \infty$, as demonstrated in Figs.~\ref{fig:Xratio_theta} for systems under $\theta$-solvent conditions ($z=0$).
+To investigate the effect of solvent quality on the non-dimensional mean stretch along the $x$-axis, $X^*$, and the non-dimensional radius of gyration, $R_g^*$, we have systematically increased the solvent quality parameter, $z$, and calculated the ratio $X/2R_g = X^*/2R_g^*$ for both rings and linear chains.
+Additionally, the ratio of mean stretch, $X_R/X_L = X_R^*/X_L^*$, of ring to linear (where, $X_R^*$ and $X_L^*$ are the respective non-dimensional mean stretch of a ring and linear chain along $x$-axis) is also investigated as a function of $z$.
+As discussed in greater detail below, since the solvent quality $z$ is dependent on chain length, the value of the parameter $z^*$ ($=z/\sqrt{N_b}$) for different chain lengths $N_b$ is adjusted in the successive fine-graining process such that $z$ is kept constant at fixed values of solvent quality in the crossover regime.
+However, in case of $\theta$-solvents, since $z=0$, simulations for different chain lengths are carried out with $z^*=0$.
+The universal values of the ratio $X^*/2R_g^*$ and $X_R^*/X_L^*$ are evaluated in the limit of infinite chain length by progressively increasing $N_b$ and extrapolating the values of these quantities to $N_b \rightarrow \infty$, as demonstrated in Figs.~\ref{fig:Xratio_theta} for systems under $\theta$-solvent conditions ($z=0$).
 Data is plotted as a function of $1/\sqrt{N_b}$ since it can be shown that leading order corrections to the infinite chain length limit, for properties that depend on hydrodynamic interactions~\cite{ottrab89} and on excluded volume interactions~\cite{prakash2001influence}, scale as $1/\sqrt{N_b}$.
-In Fig.~\ref{fig:Xratio_theta}~(a) and (b), the universality of $X/2R_g$ and $X_R/X_L$ under $\theta$-solvent conditions is established by computing the ratios for two different values of the FENE $b$-parameter, $b = 50.0$ and $b=25.0$.
+In Figs.~\ref{fig:Xratio_theta}~(a) and (b), the universality of $X^*/2R_g^*$ and $X_R^*/X_L^*$ under $\theta$-solvent conditions is established by computing the ratios for two different values of the FENE $b$-parameter, $b = 50.0$ and $b=25.0$.
 It is interesting to note that the values of both the ratios, for both linear and ring chains, are independent of the FENE $b$-parameter not only in the limit of infinite chain length but also for finite chain sizes.
-According to Fig.~\ref{fig:Xratio_theta}~(a) the universal values of the ratio $X/2R_g$ in the $\theta$-solvent limit for linear and ring polymers are found to be $1.139\pm0.005$ and $1.250\pm0.005$, respectively.
-These values are in close agreement with previously reported values of $1.132$ and $1.13$ for linear chains and $1.253$ for rings obtained from BD simulations~\cite{Sunthar2005} and analytical theory based on the Gaussian chain model~\cite{Zhu2016}.
-The universal value of the ratio $X_R/X_L$ under $\theta$-solvent conditions is found to be $0.780\pm0.005$, which is also in good agreement with the predicted value of $0.796$ obtained from the Gaussian chain model~\cite{Zhu2016}.
+According to Fig.~\ref{fig:Xratio_theta}~(a) the universal values of the ratio $X^*/2R_g^*$ in the $\theta$-solvent limit for linear and ring polymers are found to be $1.139\pm0.005$ and $1.250\pm0.005$, respectively.
+These values are in close agreement with previously reported values of $1.132\pm0.005$ for linear chains obtained from BD simulations~\cite{Sunthar2005} and $1.1284$ and $1.2533$ for linear chains and rings, respectively, derived from analytical theory based on the Gaussian chain model~\cite{Zhu2016}.
+The universal value of the ratio $X_R^*/X_L^*$ under $\theta$-solvent conditions is found to be $0.784\pm0.002$, which is also in good agreement with the predicted value of $0.7854$ obtained from the Gaussian chain model~\cite{Zhu2016}.